 --- Note that some features may change before a formal release

-This module allows for rendering all face formats supported by FreeType, namely TTF, Type1, CFF, OpenType, SFNT, PCF, FNT, BDF, PFR and Type42 faces.
+The :mod:`pygame.freetype` module allows for the rendering of all font file formats supported by FreeType, namely TTF, Type1, CFF, OpenType, SFNT, PCF, FNT, BDF, PFR and Type42 fonts.
 It can render any UTF-32 character in a font file.

-Most of the work done with faces is done by using the actual Face objects.
-The module by itself only has routines to initialize itself and create Face objects with pygame.freetype.Face().
+Most of the work done with fonts is done by using the actual Font objects.
+The module by itself only has routines to initialize itself and create Font objects with pygame.freetype.Font().

-You can load faces from the system by using the pygame.freetype.SysFont() function.
-There are a few other functions to help lookup the system fonts.
+You can load fonts from the system by using the pygame.freetype.SysFont() function.
+There are a few other functions to help find system fonts.

 For now undefined character codes are replaced with the undefined character.
 How undefined codes are handled may become configurable in a future release.

 Pygame comes with a builtin default font.
-This can always be accessed by passing None as the font name to the Face constructor.
+This can always be accessed by passing None as the font name to the Font constructor.

 New in Pygame 1.9.2

-'file' can be either a string representing the font's filename, a file-like object containing the font, or None; in this last case the default, built-in font will be used.
+Argument file can be either a string representing the font's filename, a file-like object containing the font, or None; if None, the default, built-in font is used.

-Optionally, a *ptsize* argument may be specified to set the default size in points which will be used to render the face.
-Such size can also be specified manually on each method call.
+Optionally, a ptsize argument may be specified to set the default size in points, which will be used when rendering the font.
+The size can also be passed explicitly to each method call.
 Because of the way the caching system works, specifying a default size on the constructor doesn't imply a performance gain over manually passing the size on each function call.

-The 'style' argument will set the default style (oblique, underline, strong) used to draw this face.
-This style may be overriden on any Face.render() call.
+The style argument will set the default style (oblique, underline, strong) used to draw this font.
+This style may be overridden on any :meth:`Font.render` call.

-The optional vertical argument, an integer, sets the default orientation for the face: 0 (False) for horizontal, any other value (True) for vertical.
-See :attr:`Face.vertical`.
+The optional vertical argument, an integer, sets the default orientation for the font: 0 (False) for horizontal, any other value (True) for vertical.
+See :attr:`Font.vertical`.

-The optional ucs4 argument, an integer, sets the default text translation mode: 0 (False) recognize UTF-16 surrogate pairs, any other value (True), to treat unicode text as UCS-4, with no surrogate pairs.
-See :attr:`Face.ucs4`.
+The optional ucs4 argument, an integer, sets the default text translation mode: 0 (False) recognize UTF-16 surrogate pairs, any other value (True), to treat Unicode text as UCS-4, with no surrogate pairs.
+See :attr:`Font.ucs4`.

-The optional resolution argument sets the pixel size, in dots per inch, to use for scaling glyphs for this Face instance.
+The optional resolution argument sets the pixel size, in dots per inch, for use in scaling glyphs for this Font instance.
 If 0 then the default module value, set by :meth:`freetype.init`, is used.
-The Face object's resolution can only be changed by reinitializing the instance.
+The Font object's resolution can only be changed by reinitializing the Font instance.